Planning Survey And Evaluation Question And Answers

 • One of many examiners must be carefully standardized

-• To measure inter-examiner variability examiner should undergo a training & calibration exercise
+• To measure inter-examiner variability examiner should undergo a training and calibration exercise

 Precautions: